Tim Harris Website Logo

 Honor Blackman's my favourite Avengers girl.

 A very way-out series that evolved throughout each of its series.
 No two series are quite the same and it's one of the greatest achievements in television history.
-One of the rare British TV series to be popular in the USA, it has a charm that's very appealing.
+It has a charm that's very appealing.

 Steed himself is different in the sries that were shot on film, he's less brash, less manipulating, but Patrick Macnee plays him with a steely poise throughout the series' run.